kvshvlin/yourmailproject/subscription_index.md

 **Step 3**.
 Share work-in-progress images to your Instagram stories and tag our <a href="https://www.instagram.com/yourmailproject" rel="noopener noreferrer" target="_blank">Instagram account @yourmailproject</a>, or make an Instagram post and use hashtag #yourmailproject.

 **Step 4**.
-Mail your illustrated postcards to us as soon as possible via speed post along with your preferred selling price for each.
+Mail your illustrated postcards to us as soon as possible via speed post.

 **Step 5**.
 Albeit the original author reserves all copyrights, after we receive an illustrator's submission we use Your Mail Project brand assets to curate the project thenceforth.